minhhoangbui/minhhoangbui.github.io/_posts/2019-01-16-retrieval.md

 $$ distance(x_i, x_q) = \sqrt{a_1(x_i[1] - x_q[1])^2 + .. + a_d(x_i[d] - x_q[d])^2}$$

 $$a_1, .., a_d$$ are the weights for each feature.
-This feature selection is in fact not very popular in the real life since feature engineering is always hard for us.
+This feature selection is in fact not very popular in reality since feature engineering is always hard for us.
 So the non-scaled version is more preferable:

 $$ distance(x_i, x_q) = \sqrt{a_1(x_i[1] - x_q[1])^2 + .. + a_d(x_i[d] - x_q[d])^2}$$